danielsauter/rapid-android-development/p2p.md

   Now let’s test the app.

-###Run the App
+<h3 id='bluetoothcursorsuipde-run'>Run the App</h3>
 Let’s set the correct Android permissions before we run the sketch.
 Open the Android Permission Selector as we’ve done previously (see <!--ref linkend="sec.sketch.permissions-->), and check the following permissions:

 * `BLUETOOTH`